evanwills/personal-position/README.md

 i.e. If you turn off your device's location you cannot see anyone else's location while other people cannot see your location.

 Data is encrypted end-to-end using public/private key crypto.
-Key's  where no
+Key's are shared by one device's screen showing a QR code and the other device reading the QR Code.
+Public keys are never sent across the network.
+Before data leaves a device it is encrypted using the sender's private key then again using the recipient's public key.
+The server only know's the recipient's ID and that the sender is allowed to send data to the recipient.

+> __Note:__ Each pair connection has unique public/private keys for
+>           both sender and recipient and keys should be regenerated
+>           every three months.

 ## Data retention